SirVer/ultisnips/README.rst

 convenience for contributors.
 Send Pull request to this repository, not the automatic clone from vim-scripts.

-Note that we do not use the Issue tracker here one GitHub because the one on Launchpad is superior and already has a significant history.
+Note that we do not use the Issue tracker here on GitHub because the one on Launchpad is superior and already has a significant history.
 Please report `issues over there`_.